adavarski/UAP-POC/saas/k8s/Demo4-DeepML-TensorFlow/README.md

 applications include the following:

 • Image recognition: Identifying objects or features from a photo or a video

 • Image classification: Identifying and segregating objects from each other

 • Text summarization: Condensing content into a few comprehensible words

 • Sentiment analysis: Identifying whether a statement is positive, negative, or neutral

 • Speech recognition: Recognizing and translating the spoken word into text

 • Other deep learning projects

 With TensorFlow, deep learning using neural networks becomes a piece of cake.
 Hence, most of the library’s applications are focused on this area of artificial intelligence.

 ### TensorFlow’s Competitors
 TensorFlow, although quite unique in its structure and usage, does have some competitors in the machine learning world.
 These are alternative frameworks that people use to perform the same functions that TensorFlow does.
-Some of these libraries include the following:
+Some of these libraries include the following: Theano, OpenCV, PyTorch, Apache Spark, Keras.
-• Theano
-• OpenCV
-• PyTorch
-• Apache Spark
-• Keras
 All these libraries, although varying in functionality and capability, have similar uses in machine learning.
-The Keras library can be used on top of
-TensorFlow to develop even more effective deep learning models.
+The Keras library can be used on top of TensorFlow to develop even more effective deep learning models.